 Special educational and disability needs (SEND) provision is in crisis.
-A number of recent reports from the Local Government and Social Care Ombudsman and the recent SEND Inquiry demonstrate the very real impact on the SEND Community of the difficulties many face accessing provision, which meets a child or young person’s SEND needs.
-With the passing of the Coronavirus Act 2020 and recent ‘Notice’ issued by the Secretary of State impacting core Children & Families Act 2014 statutory duties, it seems highly likely that securing appropriate provision is set to become even more of a challenge.
+A number of recent reports from the Local Government and Social Care Ombudsman, the SEND Inquiry and other task forces demonstrate the very real impact on the SEND Community of the difficulties many face accessing provision, which meets a child or young person’s SEND needs.
+The temporary changes to the Children & Families Act 2014 between May and July 2021 as a result of the Coronavirus Act 2020 and subsequent ‘Modification Notices’ have seemingly only further increased the difficulties many face with securing provision which is appropriate to meet special educational needs.

 What are Special Educational Needs (SEN)?